janishutz/SimpleMediaUpscalerLite/README.md

     <img src="https://img.shields.io/github/package-json/v/simplePCBuilding/SimpleMediaUpscalerLite.svg?label=Development Version">

 </div>
-An Electron App with Python CLI to upscale images and videos using multiple different upscaling engines.
+smuL (pronounced like "small") is an Electron App with Python CLI to upscale images and videos using multiple different upscaling engines.

+# New LOGO needed!
+If you have a suggestion for a new logo, please comment on this issue [here](https://github.com/simplePCBuilding/SimpleMediaScalerLite/issues/16)

 # Functionality
 This app allows you to fully automatically upscale a single file or a full on folder with one of many different engines.